 In the same way as there is no formulaic approach to what you do with a wedding ring there is no formal title for addressing a widow.
-While men have the fortune of retaining the same title when they are single or married the situation is not quite as simple for a woman.
+While men have the fortune of retaining the same title when they are single or married the situation is often not quite as simple for a woman.

-There are three titles for women: Mrs, Ms and Miss, so when someone’s husband dies it may be difficult to know how to address them, or if your husband dies, how to refer to yourself.
+There are three titles for women: Mrs, Ms and Miss, so when someone's husband dies it may be difficult to know how to address them, or if your husband dies, how to refer to yourself.
 Ultimately the decision is up to the impacted person.
 This decision can also be impacted if the person is a mother, and wishes to keep a shared name with her children or child.

-Even if your husband dies you are still Mrs So-and-so but it is also okay to use the title ‘Ms’, ‘Miss’ or revert back to your maiden name for unofficial purposes.
+Even if your husband dies you are still Mrs So-and-so but it is also okay to use the title ‘Ms', ‘Miss' or revert back to your maiden name for unofficial purposes.
 If it is a family member or friend who has become widowed the best approach would be to ask them how they would like to be addressed.
 Depending on how long has passed since the person's death, the widowed may also change their mind on how they would like to be addressed.

 When someone who is financially dependent on their spouse becomes widowed it can be difficult to maintain the same quality of life they had while their partner was still alive.
-The federal government used to offer welfare payments known as a ‘widow’s allowance’ to support these individuals.
-The support package was available for widowed, divorced or separated women who were born before 1 July 1955 and became widowed after the age of 40.
+The federal government used to offer welfare payments known as a ‘widow's allowance' to support these individuals.
+The support package was previously available for widowed, divorced or separated women who were born before 1 July 1955 and became widowed after the age of 40.
 However, this payment will cease to exist from January 1, 2022.